 Once the affinity is defined, traffic from the vNIC is routed to the mapped physical adapter.

 - We recommend you not to remove any of the physical adapters post teaming, as it could break the assigned affinity mappings.

 - If the option This virtual adapter inherits the properties from the physical management adapter is checked, affinity cannot be defined for vNICs that handles management traffic.

 Frequently asked questions

-Q: I have deployed a SET enabled switch and teamed three physical adapters pNIC1, pNIC2 and pNIC3.
-I have set affinity between vNIC1 and pNIC1.
+Q: I've deployed a SET enabled switch and teamed three physical adapters pNIC1, pNIC2, and pNIC3.
+I've set affinity between vNIC1 and pNIC1.
 For some reasons, if pNIC1 goes down, will there be no traffic flow from vNIC1?

 Monitor physical network devices

 VMM supports Link Layer Discovery Protocol (LLDP).
-You can now leverage the LLDP information to remotely monitor physical network device properties and information.
-You can view this information by using VMM console and PowerShell.
+You can now use the LLDP information to remotely monitor physical network device properties and information.
+You can view this information by using the VMM console and PowerShell.